Naruto45/Book1--CS---Systems-Design/README.md

-# System Design & Python Development - Complete Guide
+# BlackArmorAI LMS: CS with Python & System Design Thinking  Development - Complete Guide

 A comprehensive technical book website covering system design, Python development, and modern web technologies.
 This project serves as both a learning resource and a demonstration of professional web development practices, featuring 14 detailed chapters that guide readers from basic Python setup to advanced system architecture concepts.